- Started two games for United States at 2010 FIFA World Cup in South Africa

-OUTLOOK: An original Dynamo player and key player in central midfield who returned to Houston after a two-year stint in Europe.
+OUTLOOK: An original Dynamo player and 2010 World Cup veteran who returned to Houston after a two-year stint in Europe.
 Tenacious tackler and talented long-range shooter.

-2012 MLS: Scored first goal since returning to Dynamo on Sept.
+2012 MLS: Signed with the Dynamo on 8/8 after two-and-a-half years in Germany and Norway with Eintracht Frankfurst and Stabaek Fotball ...
+Scored first goal since returning to Dynamo on Sept.
 29 vs. New England, a game-winner in 77th minute assisted by other original Dynamo players Brian Ching and Brad Davis ...
 Played center back in 1-0 win over RSL on Sept.
 6, earning MLS Team of the Week honors ...
 Came on as second-half sub and played final 15 minutes in 2-0 loss to NY on 8/10 ...
 2012 Playoffs: Started five playoff games to help guide the Dynamo to a return to the MLS Cup final.
 2012-13 CCL: Did not appear ...
 U.S. Open Cup: Did not appear ...
 Reserve League: Started and played 80 minutes in 2-0 win over Sporting KC Reserves on 8/14

 2009 MLS: Started and played 22 games for the Dynamo ...
 Scored only goal of season in 3-2 win vs. Chicago on 8/9 ...
 Recorded his lone assist of the season in a 3-0 home win over Toronto FC on 5/30 ...
 Playoffs: Started and played full-time in all three of Houston's playoff matches ...
 Champions League: Started seven of eight matches for Dynamo in 2008-09 tournament ...
 Started and played full time in two of Houston's six matches in the 2009-10 Champions League group stage ...
 Open Cup: Did not appear